alifa98/obsidian-emoji-picker/README.md

 - Copy the folder `emoji-picker` that includes `main.js`, `styles.css`, and `manifest.json` to your vault, such as `VaultFolder/.obsidian/plugins/emoji-picker/`.
 - Reload Obsidian.
 - Enable the plugin in the settings.
-- Set a hotkey for the plugin in the settings.
+- Set a hotkey for the plugin in the settings; the command to set is `Emoji Picker: Open Emoji Picker`